redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

-For production or your deploy, make a request wherever your `/graphql` function exists.
+For production, make a request wherever your `/graphql` function exists.

-> Note: These examples use `curl` but you can perform a readiness via any HTTP GET request with the proper headers.
+> These examples use `curl` but you can perform a readiness check via any HTTP GET request with the proper headers.

 ## Verifying GraphQL Schema